TwoRavens/TwoRavens/submodules/ta3ta2-api/README.md

 pipeline is valid and return it for it to be directly executed (scored, fitted, called to produce data).
 This allows fixed computations to be done on data, for example, the pipeline can consist of only one primitive with fixed hyper-parameters to execute that one primitive.
-Moreover, such fully specified pipeline with fixed hyper-parameters can have any inputs and any outputs.
+Moreover, such fully specified pipelines with fixed hyper-parameters can have any inputs and any outputs.
 Otherwise pipelines have to be from a Dataset container value to predictions Pandas dataframe.